influxdata/terraform-aws-influx/examples/tick-single-cluster/README.md

 To see an example of TICK deployed across separate clusters, see the [tick-multi-cluster example](https://github.com/gruntwork-io/terraform-aws-influx/blob/master/examples/tick-multi-cluster).

-## What resources are does this example deploy?
+## What resources does this example deploy?

 1. A single _all in one server_ behind an ASG where we run [telegraf](/modules/run-telegraf), [influxdb](/modules/run-influxdb),